Maitetsu: Visual novel

 Daughter of the owner of the Kumamoto Bank as well as a branch manager for the Ohitoyo branch.
 Noted as being the first to discover Hibiki's talent and is regarded as a "reliable senpai".
 Is very shrewd and astute.
-Once Hibiki assumes her position as mayor, Kisaki acts as one of her assistants.
+Once Hibiki assumes her position as mayor, Kisaki acts as one of her assistants; in one of the sub-endings, Sōtetsu confesses to Kisaki and they agree to get married.

 An young tomboyish girl of who is very interested in swordplay.
 Acts as the poster girl for the Minakasa blacksmith shop.
+In the future, she becomes the assistant to a railway engineer.

 An young girl of similar age to Nagi who manages the Kuma River Rafts.
-Is an introvert and often requires Nagi to speak for her.
+Is an introvert and often requires Nagi, her best friend, to speak for her.
+In the future, she becomes the manager of the Kuma River Rafts.

 A blacksmith who is the owner of the Minakasa blacksmith shop and Nagi's grandfather.
 Is noted as one of the few people remaining who has the skill to repair locomotives.

 Head priest of a local shrine.
 Is often speculated to have had some experience in the operation of railroads.

-An elderly woman who is the owner of the Tororuyu public bathhouse; her full name has never been revealed.
+An elderly woman who is the owner of the Tororuyu public bathhouse.
 Is said to have been a technician of the Imperial Railroad in the past.
+She was previously credited under the moniker of "Tororuyu Owner (登呂流湯主人, Tororyūyu Shujin)".

 Father of Kisaki Hōshō and president of the Kumamoto Bank.
 His wealth allows him to have great influence over numerous things.

 Sentient navigation system of Sōtetsu's Aircra.
 Hachiroku was initially hostile towards her but slowly warmed up.

 Fukami's grandfather; he used to be the leading crewman of the Kuma River Rafts.
+In retirement, he works voluntarily for the railroad as a patrolman and performs track maintenance.

+One of Fukami's grand uncles.
+In retirement, he works voluntarily for the railroad as a patrolman and performs track maintenance.

-In retirement, he works voluntarily for the railroad as a patrolman.
+One of Fukami's grand uncles.
+In retirement, he works voluntarily for the railroad as a patrolman and performs track maintenance.